relssek98/MLTeam54/README.md

 This same training data was also used to train the Logistic Regression model.
 Logistic Regression is a machine learning model which is also often used for binary classification tasks.
 It is a statistical model which uses a logistic function to model conditional probability.
 This model was run for 100 iterations on the training data before being run on the testing data and compared to the ground truth labels.

-This same training data was also used to train the Random Forest model.
-This type of model uses a collection of decision trees and random samples of the data to predict classification.
+This same training data was also used to train the Random Forest model (using sklearn RandomForestClassifier).
+This type of model uses a collection of decision trees and subsequent random samples of the data to predict classification.
 We ran this model with the default parameters, except for num_estimators.
 We tuned this hyper-parameter to be equal to 10 and 50, and compared the two accuracies.

 **Results & Discussion**

 In order to determine the success of our project, our primary metrics is percent accuracy in predicting if posts contain suicidal content.
 Accuracy is the most important metric for us to collect because both false positives and false negatives could have drastic effects for the health and safety of those involved in the posts.
 We broke down our analysis further into the true positive, true negative, false positive, and false negative percentages for each model, as well as the f1 score (below).

-Our Naive Bayes approach using TF-IDF was able to achieve 88% accuracy, which was measured by comparing the predicted labels to the ground truth labels from the testing dataset (which as previously indicated, had a 50-50 split in suicidal and non-suicidal posts).
+Our Naive Bayes approach using TF-IDF was able to achieve 88% accuracy, which was measured by comparing the predicted labels to the ground truth labels from the testing dataset (which as previously indicated, had an about 50-50 split in suicidal and non-suicidal posts).
 We also analyzed the true positive rates, true negative rates, positive precision, and f1 scores of the Naive Bayes model, as well as the Logistic Regression model, using both the bag of words and TF-IDF approaches to prepare the training data for these models.
 The results are shown in the tables and charts below:

 ![](table&#32;1.png)
 ![](table&#32;2.png)